-This course is a survey of Western Civilization from prehistory to 1700.
-This course will examine major developments in the political, social, economic, religious, cultural, intellectual, and technological life of Western Civilization from the Paleolithic Age to the 17th century.
-The course will begin with an examination of the earliest evidence of human social existence, then investigate the emergence of the early civilizations of Mesopotamia, Egypt, Assyria, and Persia.
-The course will then trace the development of the Hebrew, Greek, and Roman civilizations and analyze the impact that Judaic and Greco-Roman principles have had upon the modern world.
-The course will then examine the collapse of the Roman Empire, the "Dark Ages", and the reemergence of Western society in the High Middle Ages, the Renaissance, the Reformation, religious warfare, and the Scientific Revolution of the 16th and 17th centuries, and concluding with the "Age of Discovery."
+This course is a survey of World History from 1500 AD to modern times.
+This course will examine major developments in the political, social, economic, religious, cultural, intellectual, and technological life of world history from the 16th century to modern times.
+The course will begin with an examination of the age of European exploration and expansion and the rise of colonial revolutions.
+The course will then trace the development of modern eastern and western cultures.
+The course will then examine the rise of industrial nations, democracies, world wars, our world progressing in the digital age.